Southview Cemetery

-Southview Cemetery which is located in Augusta, Georgia on 1102 Nellieville Rd and 15th Avenue in an area known as "The Avenues".
+Southview Cemetery is a cemetery in Augusta, Georgia in an area known as "The Avenues".
 The area became a 15 acre cemetery in the 1910s.

 History

 As other cemeteries were at maximum capacity, and were being closed by the city, the need of more space for burials was desperately needed.
 Due to the growth of the city a 15-acre parcel was privately purchased for a cemetery in the 1910s.

 Features

 A unique feature of this cemetery is that people were placed in the ground by having the vault level to the surface of the ground, similar to Bayous of Louisiana and Mississippi.

 Some of the areas have the vaults in tight rows that maximize space and minimize the landscaping needs.
 This part of the cemetery is from the 1950s to the 1980s.
 People were buried in order of death and availability of row space, family members could have been separated by many other deceased persons.